 4. Choose the Background

 The majority of pre-animated content you can download from Videoplasty and similar websites has transparent backgrounds.
-This means that after you add them to the timeline in Filmora9, their background is going to appear black because the default color of the video editor’s preview window is black.
-The quickest solution is to utilize the color properties of the Filmora9’s text feature to create a monochrome background for your animated explainer video.
+This means that after you add them to the timeline in Filmora, their background is going to appear black because the default color of the video editor’s preview window is black.
+The quickest solution is to utilize the color properties of the Filmora’s text feature to create a monochrome background for your animated explainer video.
 Alternatively, you can use any photo editing software product to create a monochrome image file you can import into your project and use it as a background for all animated elements you add to the video.

 5. Apply Transitions

 This is by no means a mandatory step of the process of creating an explainer video, but if the cuts between animations are too hard you can add a transition to make a cut smoother.
-The Filmora9’s Transition tab contains several different categories of transitions so you can choose the one that best fits the style of the project you’re working on.
+The Filmora’s Transition tab contains several different categories of transitions so you can choose the one that best fits the style of the project you’re working on.
 Once you select the transition you want to apply between two video clips simply drag it to a specific location on the timeline and drop it.
 You can adjust the transition’s duration by dragging one of its ends in an inward or outward direction and you can preview the results by hitting the Space button on your keyboard.

 6. Export the Project